 How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

-How to Book El Chepe Train Tickets for the Copper Canyon, Mexico
+How to Book El Chepe Train Tickets for Copper Canyon in Mexico - image of dark green Chepe Express

-If you’re anything like we were, you’ve got as far as planning your trip and have now hit the stumbling block of working out how to book El Chepe train tickets and working out what the El Chepe train costs.
+If you’re anything like we were, you’ve got as far as planning your trip and now want to know how to book El Chepe train tickets and to find out what the El Chepe train costs.

-Despite considering ourselves well-travelled and always managing our own logistics we found this a real challenge.
-There’s information out there, but not much, and what there is seems to give conflicting advice.
+Despite considering ourselves well-travelled and always managing our own logistics we found this a real challenge a few years ago when had to book El Chepe (Copper Canyon) train tickets.
+There was information out there, but not much, and what there was gave conflicting advice.

-It is possible and easy, to book El Chepe train tickets through an agency.
+It is, of course, also possible and easy, to book El Chepe train tickets through an agency.
 In fact, you could arrange an entire Copper Canyon tour via an agency but this approach tends to come with a hefty price tag.

 We always try to keep our costs down and book all our own travel so I’ve based this post on that.
 Here’s how to independently book El Chepe train tickets for the Copper Canyon:

-Before you can even think about actually booking your El Chepe train tickets there are three key decisions to make.
-Most of this information is on the El Chepe website but I’ve picked out the most important bits:
+Before you can even think about actually booking El Chepe train tickets for your Copper Canyon trip there are three key decisions to make.
+Most of this information is on the El Chepe website but I’ve picked out the most important to help you.

-The direction in which you want to take the Copper Canyon train – Los Mochis to Chihuahua or Chihuahua to Los Mochis will depend on where your prior and onwards destinations are and the associated costs.
+The direction in which you want to take the El Chepe train through the Copper Canyon – Los Mochis to Chihuahua or Chihuahua to Los Mochis.
+This will depend on where your prior and onward destinations are and the associated costs.

 We were in Merida before the Copper Canyon and had plans to meet a friend in Guadalajara afterwards.
 This meant either direction would have worked for us, as we needed to take a flight or long bus journey at either end regardless.